chsxf/mfx.wiki.mirror/Home.md

 However, support is not guaranteed in any way.
 [Pull requests](https://github.com/chsxf/mfx/pulls) or [issues](https://github.com/chsxf/mfx/issues) are welcomed but you may wait for some time before getting any answer.

-## Contribution to the Documentation
+## Contributing to the Documentation

 If you want to contribute to this documentation, please go to the [mirror repository](https://github.com/chsxf/mfx.wiki.mirror) and create issues or pull requests there.